How to Make a Game on Scratch Step-by-Step for Beginners

 Step 5:Clarify the objective and code accordingly

 You should already have a rough idea of what you want your goal to be based on the plan you created earlier.
-Different types of games can have a wide range of objectives.
+Different types of scratch games can have a wide range of objectives.

 The following are the goals for the games we mentioned earlier: